DonaldWhyte/algorithmic-trading-using-high-perf-data-processing-in-python/contents.md

 1. calculate each stock's daily returns for the past year  <!-- .element: class="previous" -->
 2. calculate correlation between each stock's returns <!-- .element: class="previous" -->
-3. use correlations and yesterday's returns to decide how much to buy/sell of each stock <!-- .element: class="previous" -->
+3. use correlations and returns to decide how much to buy/sell of each stock <!-- .element: class="previous" -->
 4. buy/sell decided stocks <!-- .element: class="focus" -->
 5. wait until tomorrow, then get rid of stocks bought/borrowed <!-- .element: class="hidden" -->